The 5 Best Christian Books of All Time

 • It has rich theological and philosophical discussions

-• Fit for both people who adhere to Christian beliefs and for those who are skeptical
+• Fit for both people who adhere to Christian beliefs and those who are skeptical

 Budget-Friendly